srikarchamala/PI_Summit_Bootcamp/README.md

 On the GitHub page, click the **Download** icon as shown in the screenshot below to save the file to your local computer.

 <img width="183" alt="image" src="https://github.com/user-attachments/assets/c49b407c-a7d9-46cc-8454-39492034819c" />

+### 1.3.
+Scenario that we are addressingData File Description
+It contains Potassioum Values for the whole month of May 2022 for the four clinics

+### 1.3.
+Data File Description
+It contains Potassioum Values for the whole month of May 2022 for the four clinics

 ## 2. Instructions to Log In to Tableau